Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Hawaii and its opponents have combined for 58.5 points -- this matchup's point total -- just one time this season.
+- Hawaii and its opponents have scored at least 61.5 points -- this matchup's over/under -- just once this year.

-- New Mexico State's games have gone over 58.5 points in two opportunities this season.
+- New Mexico State's games have gone over 61.5 points in only one opportunity this season.

-- Saturday's total is 13.4 points higher than the combined 45.1 PPG average of the two teams.

-- The 67.1 points per game these two squads have allowed to opponents this season are 8.6 more than the 58.5 total in this contest.
+- The two teams combine to score 45.1 points per game, 16.4 less than the total in this contest.

+- These two squads surrender a combined 67.1 points per game, 5.6 more than this contest's over/under.

 Hawaii Stats and Trends

+- Thus far this season Hawaii has one win against the spread.

-- Hawaii's games this year have gone over the total in one out of three opportunities (33.3%).
+- Hawaii's games this year have hit the over one time in three opportunities (33.3%).

-- Hawaii is 0-1 against the spread and 1-1 overall when the team piles up more than 450.5 yards.
+- When Hawaii totals more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.

 - The Rainbow Warriors have turned the ball over nine times this season, one more turnover than the Aggies have forced (8).